kumahq/kuma/README.md

 ## Enterprise Support

 If you are implementing Kuma in a mission-critical environment and require enterprise support and features, please visit [Enterprise](https://kuma.io/enterprise/) to explore the available offerings.

+## Package Hosting

+Package repository hosting is graciously provided by [Cloudsmith](https://cloudsmith.com).
+Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store and share packages in any format, to any place, with total confidence.

 [kuma-url]: https://kuma.io/
 [kuma-logo]: https://kuma-public-assets.s3.amazonaws.com/kuma-logo-v2.png